rcbarke/oran-research/ran-digital-twin/README.md

 ## Overview

 This repository contains scripts and configurations for building a RAN (Radio Access Network) Digital Twin simulation.
 The simulation architecture includes a 5G core network, an RIC (RAN Intelligent Controller), disaggregated gNB (CU/DU), and multiple dedicated UE instances.
-It also supports 4G UEs with the `srs4G` build option.
 The entire setup is designed to be modular, allowing customization and deployment in different modes (Core, Edge, etc.).

+**This Digital Twin is designed to run over one or more VirtualBox VMs.
+IP override functionality will need to be leveraged if installed locally.
+Virtualization is strongly recommended to avoid configuration conflicts. **

 ### Key Components